-Our auditors are PricewaterhouseCoopers LLP, Chartered Accountants, Suite 3100, 111 - 5th Avenue S.W., Calgary, Alberta, T2P 5L3.
+Our auditors are PricewaterhouseCoopers LLP, Chartered Professional Accountants, Suite 3100, $111 - 5^{th}$ Avenue S.W., Calgary, Alberta, T2P 5L3.

-The transfer agent and registrar for our common shares is Olympia Trust Company at its principal office in Calgary, Alberta.
+The transfer agent and registrar for our common shares is Computershare Trust Company of Canada at its principal offices in Calgary, Alberta and Toronto, Ontario.